Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$

 \section{Computing Harish-Chandra induction of unipotent representations in the finite unitary group}

-\paragraph{}We now recall from \cite{geck} 3.2 how Harish-Chandra induction of unipotent representations can be explicitely computed.
-Given a finite group of Lie type $G = \mathbf G^F$, we denote by $W = \mathbf W^F$ its Weyl group.
-It is again a Coxeter group, whose set of simple reflexions $S$ is identified with the set of $F$-orbits on $\mathbf S$.
+\paragraph{} In this paragraph, we recover the notations from \ref{notations}.
+We recall from \cite{geck} 3.2 how Harish-Chandra induction of unipotent representations can be explicitely computed.
+Let $W = \mathbf W^F$ be the Weyl group of $G$.
+It is still a Coxeter group, whose set of simple reflexions $S$ is identified with the set of $F$-orbits on $\mathbf S$.
 Let $(L,X)$ be a cuspidal pair of $G$.
 The \textbf{relative Weyl group of $L$} is given by $W_G(L) := N_{\mathbf G}(\mathbf L)^F/L\subset W$.
 The relative Weyl group of the pair $(L,X)$, also called \textbf{the ramification group of $X$} in \cite{howlett}, is the subgroup $W_G(L,X)$ of $W_G(L)$ consisting of elements $w$ such that $wX \simeq X$, where $wX$ denotes the representation $wX(g) := X(wgw^{-1})$ of $L$.
-It is yet again a Coxeter group if $\mathbf G$ has a connected center or if $X$ is unipotent. \\ By studying the endomorphism algebra of Harish-Chandra induced representations and relating it to the theory of Hecke algebra, one can establish a bijection between the Harish-Chandra series $\mathcal E(G,(L,X))$ and the set $\mathrm{Irr}(W_G(L,X))$ of isomorphism classes of irreducible complex characters of $W_G(L,X)$, see \cite{geck} Theorem 3.2.5.
+It is yet again a Coxeter group if $\mathbf G$ has a connected center or if $X$ is unipotent. \\ Theorem 3.2.5 of \cite{geck} establishes an isomorphism between the endomorphism algebra of the induced representation $\mathrm R_{L}^{G}(X)$ and the complex group ring of the ramification group $W_G(L,X)$.
+In particular, this gives an bijection between the Harish-Chandra series $\mathcal E(G,(L,X))$ and the set $\mathrm{Irr}(W_G(L,X))$ of isomorphism classes of irreducible complex characters of $W_G(L,X)$.
 These bijections for $G$ and for various Levi complements in $G$ can be chosen to be compatible with Harish-Chandra induction.
 This is known as Howlett and Lehrer's comparison theorem which was proved in \cite{howlett}.

-\begin{theo}[(\cite{geck} Comparison Theorem 3.2.7)] Let $(L,X)$ be a cuspidal pair for the finite group of Lie type $G$.
+\begin{theo}[\cite{geck} Comparison Theorem 3.2.7] Let $(L,X)$ be a cuspidal pair for the finite group of Lie type $G$.
 For every Levi complement $M$ in $G$ containing $L$, the bijection between $\mathrm{Irr}(W_M(L,X))$ and $\mathcal E(M,(L,X))$ can be taken so that the diagrams

 are commutative.
 Here, $\mathrm{Ind}$ and $\mathrm{Res}$ on the right-hand side of the diagrams are the classical induction and restriction functors for representations of finite groups. \end{theo}